 3. Preliminary Stages

-- Identifying the executors or administrators and beneficiaries;
+- Identify the executors or administrators and beneficiaries;

-- Obtaining full details of the estate’s assets and liabilities including any lifetime gifts made by the deceased;
+- Obtain full details of the estate’s assets and liabilities, including any lifetime gifts made by the deceased;

-- Liaising with all parties to collate relevant documents and information relating to the estate.
+- Liaise with all parties to collate relevant documents and information relating to the estate.

-- Calculation and advice on Inheritance Tax liability and reliefs and strategies available to mitigate liability;
+- Calculate and provide advice on Inheritance Tax liability and reliefs and strategies available to mitigate liability;

-- Advice on funding payment of Inheritance Tax to HMRC;
+- Provide advice on funding the payment of Inheritance Tax to HMRC;

-- Preparing the application for Grant, completing and submitting relevant HMRC forms;
+- Prepare the application for Grant, complete and submit relevant HMRC forms;

 4. Administration of the Estate